Skip to main content

 How to make sourdough starter

-For this sourdough starter, there is no yeast required – just flour and water.
-Our starter takes about 7 days to develop.
+Our sourdough starter recipe doesn't use any yeast – just flour and water - and takes about 7 days to develop.

-When it's ready you can share your sourdough starter with family and friends and if stored correctly this can last for months, even years!
+When it's ready to use, you can share your sourdough starter with family and friends.
+Plus, if you store it correctly in the fridge and feed it when needed, this mixture can last for months.

-Once you've made your sourdough starter, you can make these delicious recipes: Sourdough Loaf and Sourdough Stuffed Crust Pizza.
+Once you've made your sourdough starter, you can make our delicious Sourdough Loaf and Sourdough Stuffed Crust Pizza.

 1Makes